Reliability Bounds for Dependent Fading Wireless Channels: Zero-Outage Capacity for Perfect Channel State Information

+Please note that Proposition~\ref{prop:upper-bound-positive-different} only states that the upper bound on the zero-outage capacity is positive.
+Since the bound might be loose due to \eqref{eq:relation-Phi-m}, this does not necessarily mean that the actual zero-outage capacity is positive in the best case.

-\subsection{Zero-Outage Capacity for Perfect Channel State Information}
+\section{Zero-Outage Capacity for Perfect Channel State Information}

-In the previous sections, only perfect \gls{csi} at the receiver is assumed.
-In the following, it will be shown how perfect \gls{csi} at the transmitter can improve the bounds on the zero-outage capacity.
-Throughout this section, we will assume that the fading coefficients $\abs{h_i}^2$ have a monotone decreasing density on the non-negative real numbers.
+A special case of the $\varepsilon$-outage capacity, which is of particular interest, is the zero-outage capacity.
+In this section, we will take a closer look at it and show how additional perfect \gls{csi} at the transmitter can improve the bounds from the previous section, where only perfect \gls{csi} at the receiver was assumed.
+Throughout this section, we will assume that the fading coefficients $\abs{h_i}^2$ have the same monotone decreasing density over the non-negative real numbers.
 An example for Rayleigh fading will be given in Section~\ref{sub:perfect-csi-rayleigh}.

 As shown in \cite{Jorswieck2007}, the zero outage capacity $R^{0}$ with perfect \gls{csi} at the transmitter can be written as